ShrutiSemwal/MTech.-Dissertation-UNet-with-Attention-Mechanism/README.md

 ### This is the Mtech Dissertation work titled "Optimizing Green Building Implementation via Deep Learning Powered-Segmentation Techniques" contributed to the integration of green building domain and deep learning domain for sustainable development using AI.

+### Problem Statement
+The construction industry is a significant contributor to environmental degradation, and green buildings are a major solution.
+A building’s façade plays a key role in sustainability by improving air, look of the buildings, and usage of energy.
+However, traditional building tools lack precision, impacting sustainable building design efforts.
+My research work addresses this gap by using deep learning to accurately segment and analyze façade components for optimized green building designs.

+### Motivation
+- This study is motivated by the growing need for durable and eco-friendly metropolitan places transformation.
+By focusing on building exteriors as promising green spaces, this research envisions transforming building components to support plants and greenery.
+Through deep learning, we can identify optimal areas on building for vegetation placement based on factors like sunlight and water availability.
+This approach has the potential to improve urban air quality, increase biodiversity, and promote healthier metropolitan living.
+- Generally, green building evaluation tools are specially tailored for future building projects where all these criteria are followed from stage 1 itself.
+But what if a building is already built and we want to apply gb standards on those buildings?
+Therefore, my work is going to target that research area, where with the use of a deep learning model, we will be applying gb design on such buildings that can be beneficial in the field of structural planning.

 #### Objectives:
 Three objectives were defined for this thesis based on gaps identified with the help of comprehensive literature review.\
         1. *Create a robust UNet-based deep learning model accurate for building segmentation.*\